 Every teacher wants their classroom to work like a well-oiled machine and the biggest key to that is building community in the classroom.

-While community building is an ongoing process.
-Community building is not just about decorating and getting to know the classroom at the beginning of the school year, it’s also about discovering the kinds of readers and writers that inhabit your new classroom.
+While community building is an ongoing process, community building is not just about decorating and getting to know the classroom at the beginning of the school year.
+It’s about discovering the kinds of readers and writers that inhabit the classroom.

 The following tips are just ideas to get the ball rolling